wtwt5237/raku-for-bioinformatics/README.md

 * If you find bugs in Raku, you can report here: https://github.com/rakudo/rakudo/issues
 * Raku discussion forum, home to many passionate Raku folks: https://webchat.freenode.net/#raku

+## My Raku wishlist

+It seems that Raku itself has mostly completed construction, pending performance optimization.
+It needs to be roughly 10x faster to be really comparable with Perl.
+The more important thing is to build the ecosystem.
+As of now, many essential packages for bioinformatics applicatios are still missing in Raku.
+My wishlist for Raku/Raku packages for 2020

+(1) Speed up Raku
+(2) Raku packages for math/statistics.
+Let's watch: https://github.com/pierre-vigier/Perl6-Math-Matrix
+(3) Raku packages for handling image IO (JPG, PNG, etc).
+Any candidate yet?
+Important for deeplearning (3) Light-weight Raku packages for web development.
+Let's watch: https://github.com/Bailador/Bailador